chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

 ## 1. Install XL Release 7.5.0

-* Download xl-release-7.5.0-beta-1.zip
+* Download xl-release-7.5.0.zip
-* Unzip xl-release-7.5.0-beta-1
+* Unzip xl-release-7.5.0.zip

 Don't start the server just yet.

 ## 2. Database setup

-Create the following database / user in the database:
+Create the following database / user in your SQL database:

-* `xlrelease` for active releases
+* 'xlrelease' -- this database will contain the active releases and configuration data.

+The user must have access to create tables.
+Tables are created during the upgrade procedure, not during operation.

 The **archive database** remains as-is and is copied / configured in the final configuration steps.